owulveryck/owulveryck.github.io/content/post/knative-part1.md

 One idea is to turn the entity representing the software 2.0 into data.
 Therefore, we lower the connascence from _dynamic connascence_ to _static connascence_.

-One way to achieve this is to think the model (software 2.0) as data.
+One way to achieve this is to think of the model (software 2.0) as data.
 Training and inference software must agree on the data type of the software 2.0.

 One way to do that is to use a domain-specific language (DSL) to represent the software 2.0.
 Using the mathematical representation is a perfect example of this.

-This DSL could, eventually, be encoded into a format that would become the bablefish for AI[^6].
+This DSL could, eventually, be encoded into a format that would become the Babelfish for AI[^6].

-[^6]: I gave a lightning talk about it at dotAI in 2018: [_software 2.0 a babelfish for deep learning_](https://www.youtube.com/watch?v=Gf-pmc7Mykc)
+[^6]: I gave a lightning talk about it at dotAI in 2018: [_software 2.0 a Babelfish for deep learning_](https://www.youtube.com/watch?v=Gf-pmc7Mykc)

 ![babel fish](/assets/babel-fish.jpg)